 "Nov.
 29, 2012 (Chicago) -- For cancer patients undergoing chemotherapy who have found their complaints of general mental fogginess and haziness dismissed by their doctors as not being a real medical condition, vindication has arrived.

-There has been no reported experience of overdose in humans.
-However, in clinical trials, three patients experienced symptoms after receiving Thyrogen doses higher than those recommended.
+In clinical trials of THYROGEN, three patients experienced symptoms after receiving THYROGEN doses higher than those recommended.
 Two patients had nausea after a 2.7 mg IM dose (3 times the recommended dose), and in one of these patients, the event was accompanied by weakness, dizziness and headache.
 Another patient experienced nausea, vomiting and hot flashes after a 3.6 mg IM dose (4 times the recommended dose).
 There is no specific therapy for THYROGEN overdose.
 Supportive care is recommended.